NEU-CTF-Club/TestImages/README.md

 # TestImages
-Images used for club testing
+Images used for Steg testing

+#1 - LSB
+#2 - Metadata
+#3 - hidden zip